maartenba/maartenba.github.io/_posts/2017-10-26-operator-overloads-concatenate-file-system-path.markdown

 }
 ```

 ReSharper's internal use of operator overloads made me realize that I've not been using this enough in the past.
-It allows nice looking syntax using `+`, `-`, `/`, ... [full list](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/overloadable-operators).
+It allows nice looking syntax using `+`, `-`, `/`, ... - see [full list](https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/statements-expressions-operators/overloadable-operators).

 This could be used on more technical things (I'd love for some operators overloads like `+` on an `IEnumerable<>` or a collection to create a union of two collections), but also on domain objects (a `>>` operator to move a `Person` to a new `Address` and other types of syntax abuse).